SuguruOoki/laravel-repository-generator/README.md

 ### Repository file provided by RepositoryGenerator (optional use)

 This package contains Repository.php which has similar functions to Eloquent.
 You can basically do something like below when you extend class from `\OzanAkman\RepositoryGenerator\Repository`

+This is completely personal and optional.
+I just created/copied some functions from Eloquent to add similar functionalities directly to repository file.
+So I can you same methods in my controller If I extend this interface/repository for other database source like mongodb.

 ``` php
 <?php